-ATLANTA - The Georgia Department of Labor reported Thursday that the preliminary unadjusted unemployment rate in metro Hinesville remained unchanged at 8.8 percent in February from a revised 8.8 percent in January.
-Meanwhile, the number of unemployed workers in the area increased to 2,890, up 34 from 2,856 in January.
+ATLANTA - The Georgia Department of Labor reported Thursday that the preliminary unadjusted unemployment rate in Hinesville was unchanged at 8.6 percent from July to August.
+Meanwhile, the number of unemployed workers in the metro area increased to 2,849, up 35 from 2,814.

 Vendor applications are being accepted for Hinesville's OktoberFest, which is planned for Friday and Saturday, Oct.
 15-16, in the downtown Bradwell Park area.
 The festival features authentic German entertainment and food, beer tent, food court and a marketplace full of arts and crafts vendors.
 Event organizers say they expect to top last year's crowd of about 5,000 attendees.
 Booth rentals are $75 per night if reserved before Oct.
 1 and $100 after.
 The festival will be open from 4-midnight on Friday and from 11 a.m.-midnight on Saturday.

 Georgia Ports Authority Executive Director Curtis J. Foltz addressed business leaders last week at the second annual Atlanta state of the port event.
 He discussed the importance of Georgia's deepwater ports in Savannah and Brunswick to the metro Atlanta area.